hemantmalik/Notes/README.md

-# Place to keep notes
+# A home for notes